How to enable and use the Salesforce integration

 For the parent object:

-In Salesforce, navigate to the parent object (Setup > Build > Customize > Opportunities > Fields) and create a new relationship to the custom object, if it doesn't exist.
-You can create a new relationship under the section titled Opportunity Custom Fields & Relationships.
+In Salesforce, navigate to the parent object Setup > Build > Customize > Account > Fields) and create a new relationship to the custom object, if it doesn't exist.
+You can create a new relationship under the section titled Account Custom Fields & Relationships.

 The relationship you create has to be either a Master-Detail or a Lookup.
 A master-detail relationship has a cascading effect such that if you delete the parent object, the custom object will be deleted.
 In a lookup relationship, if the parent object is deleted, the custom object will remain.